 First, some video editors charge by the hour.
 Here, the cost of your video edit will depend on two things: how long it takes, and the editor’s rates.

-How much time the editor needs depends mostly on the length of your footage and the complexity of the edit (types of cuts, revisions, enhancements etc.).
+How much time your editor needs depends mostly on the length of your footage and the complexity of the edit (types of cuts, revisions, enhancements etc.).
 As a rule of thumb, you can expect 30 minutes to an hour of editing for each minute of finished video.

 As for hourly rates, they’re roughly based on experience and skill – and there’s a wide range out there.

 You can absolutely find beginner freelancers who’ll do the job for $15 an hour on Upwork – just don’t expect professional results.
-Experienced editors with polished portfolios, though, can easily charge $50 to well over $100 per hour.
+Experienced editors with polished portfolios, though, easily charge $50 to well over $100 per hour.